btowers/btowers/README.md

 ### Hello World 👋🏻
 I´m a developer and industrial engineer from Argentina

-- Working on frontend and backend projects using vue.js and node.js
+- Working on frontend and backend projects with vue.js and node.js
 - Learning Go!

 ## Expertise